Toshihiro-Ota/imixer/README.md

 ## Acknowledgment

-Our implementation is based on [PyTorch Image Models](https://github.com/huggingface/pytorch-image-models) by Ross Wightman.
-We greatly appreciate his brilliant work.
+Our implementation is based on [pytorch-image-models](https://github.com/huggingface/pytorch-image-models) and [invertible-resnet](https://github.com/jhjacobsen/invertible-resnet).
+We greatly appreciate their excellent works.

 |   |   |
 |:--|:-:|